seedifferently/python-pyramid-starter/README.rst

 ^^^^^^^^^^^^^^^^^

-It is highly recommended that you use a Python environment manager such as pyenv_ or virtualenvwrapper_ to manage your Python environment.
+It is highly recommended that you use a Python environment manager such as pyenv_ or virtualenvwrapper_ to manage your Python development environment.

 .. _pyenv: http://github.com/yyuu/pyenv#installation